Article I - Name

 The Governor shall appoint the Council members.
 The Council shall nominate new members and present the nominees to the Governor.
 Nominations shall be presented after soliciting recommendations from representatives of organizations representing a broad range of individuals with disabilities and organizations interested in individuals with disabilities.
 New terms begin on October 1st or the first meeting after appointment by the Governor.

-Members may be appointed for a terms of three (3) years.
+Members may be appointed for a term of three (3) years.
 If a new member is appointed to fulfill a Council vacancy, the appointment is only for the duration of that term.

 No member of the Council may serve more than two (2) consecutive three (3) year terms.
 The two-term limit does not apply to the Client Assistant Program (CAP) representative, Parent Training & Information representative (PTI), Board of Education representative or Vocational Rehabilitation Director.